proAbono/n8n-nodes-proabono/README.md

 ## Version history

+### 1.0.5
+- Added fallback mechanism using /Notification/Webhooks/Sample when no real events are available for a given trigger

 ### 1.0.4
 - Improve descriptions and labels of many parameters
 - Add options at parameters 'IsAutoBilling' and 'EnsureBillable'